 Moreover, because of this, the company can lose all unprocessed contacts in case if one of the managers is fired or sick-left.
 It’s highly undesirable for the effectiveness of sales management.

-The best way out of this situation is automation and standardization of customer relationship.
+The best way out of this situation is automation and standardization of customer relationships.
 It means getting a proper CRM system.

 Getting a standardized contacts’ database for the company (including entries of clients and counterparts).